 B.Sc.
 Psychology Hons.
 (Christ University, Bangalore), M.Sc.
 Mental Health Studies (King’s College London, UK)

-Bhavya is currently working as a Senior Research Fellow at Jindal Institute of Behavioural Sciences.
+Bhavya is currently working as an Lecturer at Jindal Institute of Behavioural Sciences.
 Prior to joining JGU, she completed a BSc. in Psychology Honours from Christ University, Bangalore and won a scholarship award for ‘Outstanding Performance’.
 She pursued her MSc. in Mental Health Studies from King’s College London.
 She has worked as an Employability Workshop Facilitator at South London and Maudsley Hospital, NHS, UK.

 At JIBS, she is currently engaged in research support and conducting training programmes, along with assistance in organizing national and international conferences.
 At South London and Maudsley Hospital, she delivered workshops and helped organize conferences on confidence building, self-marketing, interview skills, assertiveness, risk and conflict management.
 She has experience in developing workshop content, supporting project planning, data management, monitor expenditures, and produce post-event high quality reports.
 Bhavya has also been part of national events, conferences, seminars that involved liaising with international speakers, different college campuses and stakeholders.
 She implemented efficient operations to support the delivery of certain projects.
 As a student panelist at KCL, she has supported different panels, engaged in various intellectual discussions followed by critical appraisals and co-created student experience projects.
 These experiences gave her an opportunity to work collaboratively with students and staff in a global setting, aiding her cultural competency.